About the Amputee Program

 After amputation, you will stay in the hospital for several days.
 You will get instructions as to how to change your dressing.
 You will be discharged home when the healing process is going well and you are able to take care of yourself with assistance.

-After surgery, you may have emotional concerns, such as grief over the lost limb or a physical condition known as phantom pain.
+After surgery, you may have emotional concerns.
+You may have grief over the lost limb or a physical condition known as phantom pain.
 This is a sense of feeling pain or sensation in your amputated limb.
-If this is the case, you may receive medications or other types of nonsurgical approaches.
+If this is the case, you may receive medicines or other types of nonsurgical approaches.

-Take a pain reliever for soreness as advised by your doctor.
-Aspirin or certain other pain medications may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Take a pain reliever for soreness as advised by your surgeon.
+Aspirin or certain other pain medicines may increase the chance of bleeding.
+Be sure to take only recommended medicines.

 - Fever and/or chills